 Our faculty includes a diverse group of poet/teachers making their mark on contemporary literature.
-Program Director Kathleen Driskell’s Seed Across Snow was a national bestseller.
+Seed Across Snow, by Kathleen Driskell, Chair of the School of Creative and Professional Writing, was a national bestseller.
 Kiki Petrosino’s Witch Wife was listed in the New York Times 10 Best Poetry Books of 2017.
 Greg Pape served as Poet Laureate of Montana.
 Jeanie Thompson runs the Alabama Writers’ Forum.
 Debra Kang Dean brings her taiji practice to her poetry and teaching.
+Douglas Manuel is gaining notice as an up-and-coming new voice with an IBPA Benjamin Franklin Award for poetry.
 Every member of our faculty is a dedicated, caring teacher.
 Visit our faculty page to read more.

 A statement by our poetry faculty distills their approach to teaching:

 This approach helps our students and alums launch themselves into the world as practicing, publishing poets.
+One poetry alum won the Tampa Review Prize for her full-length collection and was named a 2017 NEA Literature Fellow.
 One alum serves as president of the Cave Canem board of directors.
 One served as Poet Laureate of Kentucky and won a Lannan Literary Award for poetry and an NAACP Image Award.
-One recently won the Tampa Review Prize for her full-length collection, which is now beautifully published.
 One alum edited an anthology about the work of W.S.
 Merwin.
 Another is a slam poet, educator, youth mentor, and activist.

 Alums’ poetry collections have been published by University of Georgia Press, University Press of Kentucky, Milkweed Editions, and many other distinguished presses.